-'''
+\ShowMarksAt

-\ShowMarksAt Debugging helper that displays a snapshot of all known mark structures.
-The argument is a text string that is displayed to help identifying when the snapshot was made.
+Debugging helper that displays a snapshot of all known mark structures.
+The first argument is a text string that is displayed to help identifying when the snapshot was made.
+The optional second one determines how many mcol-... regions are displayed (by default 4).

-'''